davidmingueza98/ork-island/README.md

 # ork-island

+## Introduction
+Ork Island was a project from EDA course (Estructura de Dades i Algorisme) of my college back in 2017.
+This game provides a platform to learn about data structures and design an algorithm with the most optimal strategy on a multiplayer competitive game.

+My own player is saved in [AIWillyrex.cc](./AIWillyrex.cc).
+Feel free to create your own player and try to beat me!

 ## Game rules
 The power of Sauron, the Lord of the Rings, is spreading throughout Middle Earth.
 People flee in terror from his bloodthirsty ork soldiers.
 As a result, once